SkipTransit/mturk-suite/README.md

 Congratulations, you have successfully upgraded Mturk Suite!

 # Features
-- Right clicking inside an input field gives the option to paste your Worker ID
+- Today's Projected Earnings displayed on every page and updates when you submit a HIT.
 - HIT export for the forums
 - Turkopticon links and values displayed
+- Right clicking inside an input field gives the option to paste your Worker ID